 - apply bioinformatic methods to discover and evaluate biomarkers for other applications, such as stem cell differentiation and cancer development.

 At the University we have a 1-year masters program in bioinformatics, which provides students with a broad specialist competence in the area.
 The program also aims to develop the students' ability to solve problems related to biology, to plan and carry out analyses on molecular and biomedical data, and to collect, process and critically judge results from such data.
 The curriculum contains courses focusing on analysis of large-scale biological data, bioinformatics algorithms as well as research and development in bioinformatics.

 There is a pronounced focus on computer science and statistics in the program, with courses in programming as well as the statistical language R, and traditional lectures are mixed with computer laboratory work.

-During your studies, lectures will be mixed with computer laboratory work.
-You will learn how to use various computerized tools for compiling and analyzing data from research projects and biological experiments, and to use various methods for analysis, for example sequence analysis and gene expression analysis.
+Students will learn how to use various computerized tools for compiling and analyzing data from research projects and biological experiments, and to use various methods for analysis, e.g., sequence and gene expression analysis.

 In 2013, the Swedish higher education authority (UKÄ) evaluated the masters program and judged it to have a "high quality", with a high achievement for all examination goals (UKÄ, reg-nr 411-311-13).